dharmanan/my-first-contribution/README.md

 ## Task 2 (Bonus): Add Your Profile (Your Second PR)

 After your first PR is merged, you can try a second one!
 This time, you'll add your GitHub profile link to the `profiles` list.

-1. Click the "Task 2" button below.
-2. Name the file `YOUR_USERNAME.md` again (it's in a different folder, so it's okay).
-3. In the text box, write: `My GitHub profile: https://github.com/YOUR_USERNAME`
-4. Click "Propose new file" and "Create pull request" again.

-This will teach you how to make multiple contributions to the same project!
+This is a great way to learn how to make multiple contributions to the same project!

+**Step-by-step guide:**

+1.  **Wait for your Task 1 PR to be merged first** - Once I merge your first contribution, you'll see your name appear on this page.
+Then you can start Task 2!

+2.  **Click the "Task 2" button below** - Just like Task 1, this will open GitHub's file creation page for the `profiles` folder.

+3.  **Name the file `YOUR_USERNAME.md`** - Use the same username as before
+    - Example: If you used `john_doe.md` in Task 1, use `john_doe.md` here too
+    - It's okay to use the same filename because it's in a different folder (`profiles` instead of `contributors`)

+4.  **In the text area**, write your GitHub profile link
+    - Example: `My GitHub profile: https://github.com/john_doe`
+    - Replace `john_doe` with your actual GitHub username

+5.  **Click "Propose new file", then "Create pull request"** - Again, just click the green buttons!

+6.  **Wait for me to merge this PR too** - Once merged, your GitHub profile will be linked in the project!

 👇 **Click This Button for Task 2** 👇